fedbiomed/fedbiomed/docs/developer/development-environment.md

 The command above will install PDM in the active `conda` environment or in active `pyenv` if it is used for managing Python versions.

+### NodeJS and yarn

+Fed-BioMed Node GUI uses the ReactJS library for web development.
+The ReactJS application for the Fed-BioMed Node GUI requires `Node.js` and `Yarn` to be installed, both for development and to enable automatic building during the creation of the Fed-BioMed package.

+Therefore, it is essential to have Node.js and Yarn installed on your system.
+Please follow the installation instructions for your operating system to install [Node.js](https://nodejs.org/en/download) and [Yarn](https://classic.yarnpkg.com/en/).

 ## Using PDM

 PDM is a tool to manage dependencies of a Python project, and build the python package: